srikanth37/ren3-rhel-vm-ansible/README.md

 RAM: 8GB
 Disk: 50GB root disk, 50GB secondary disk

-This Ansible collection requires RHEL 9 or RHEL 10.
-You must use one of these supported OS revisions for the playbooks to execute correctly.
 ```

 Ensure the following are in place before using these playbooks:

+1.This Ansible collection requires RHEL 9 or RHEL 10.
+You must use one of these supported OS revisions for the playbooks to execute correctly.
-1. Rhel instance with access to run deployment scripts
+2. Rhel instance with access to run deployment scripts
-2. Instance should have **Internet connectivity**.
+3. Instance should have **Internet connectivity**.
-3. Instance should have a secondary disk storage of 50 GB atleast attached to it and mounted on /opt path
+4. Instance should have a secondary disk storage of 50 GB atleast attached to it and mounted on /opt path
-4. You should have valid **domain names and SSL certificates** for frontend and backend.
+5. You should have valid **domain names and SSL certificates** for frontend and backend.

 ## 🌐 Network Configuration